Have you ever wondered what the old Weight Watchers Plan was like in the 1960s?

 10. Be Patient!

 Do you have any favorite memories and or recipes from the old Weight Watchers program to share?
+Did you have success with the old 1960s Weight Watchers program?
 I’d love to hear from you!

 - The Weight Watchers 360 Program